 We got married right at the fringe of the fall wedding season when things were slowing down and it definitely saved us money (we lucked out and had excellent weather for the big day).

 If you decide to plan an off-season wedding, it’s good to have a backup plan in case weather conditions put a kink in your schedule, such as having the option to move an outdoor wedding inside your venue in the case of rain.

 Winter is the least popular time for weddings, so you can save big if you decide to go with a winter wedding.

 (I can’t image why — I mean, who wouldn’t want the chance to wear a fur-lined cape like the one below to their wedding!
 Just imagine how amazing that would look against a snowy backdrop.)

-Choose a venue that doesn’t need much decoration
+#7.
+Choose a venue that doesn’t require much decoration

 If you chose a location that is already beautiful, you won’t need to spend thousands of dollars to decorate it!

 Weigh the cost of the venue and the amenities they offer (food prices, how much wait staff, alcohol included, etc) with how much you can save in other areas by choosing that venue.